 For the various config options see the sample config file for the demo site

-The color schemes and fonts can also be customized through scss, by editing the relevant variable in _variables.scss.
+The color schemes and fonts can also be customized through scss, by editing the relevant variable in _variables.scss

 Getting Started on Netlify CMS

-Visit this page to read the SparrowX documentation for Netlify CMS.
+Visit this page to read the SparrowX documentation for Netlify CMS.- Create a Netlify account if you don't have one.

-• Fork SparrowX.
-(No need enable GitHub pages since we’ll be using Netlify CMS to fetch, build the repo and point the domain.)
+- Fork SparrowX.
+(No need enable GitHub pages since we'll be using Netlify CMS to fetch, build the repo and point the domain.)

-• Visit https://app.netlify.com/ and click “New site from Git”
+- Visit https://app.netlify.com/ and click "New site from Git"

 Netlify deploy settings for SparrowX

-/admin/ directory explained
+The /admin/ directory contains the /admin/ directory explained

-Here’s how the config.yml looks for now.
+Here's how the config.yml

-name: git-gateway
+backend: name: git-gateway branch: masterpublish_mode: editorial_workflow

-media_folder: "images" # Media files will be stored in the repo under images
+media_folder: "images" # Media files will be stored in the repo under images public_folder: "/images" # The src attribute for uploaded media will begin with /images

 collections: